-Integrated Preclinical Sciences.
+This course serves a vast number of pre-clinical dental procedures.
+This is a fast-paced exciting course, which has been designed to provide the most authentic clinical simulation possible.
+The course involves more complex operative and single unit fixed prosthodontic procedures and techniques.
 This is a fast-paced exciting course, which has been designed to provide the most authentic clinical simulation possible in an effort to provide the participant with the smoothest transition to live patient care possible.
-The course begins with an introduction to general restorative procedures.
+The course focuses on indirect restorative techniques including single crown preparations, temporization, and impression techniques.
 Advanced technology will be incorporated as much as possible.
-Class I-V direct composite preparation and restorations will be mastered.
+Preparations, digital impressions and temporization procedures for Indirect Restorations will be introduced, with continued mastery following in the patient care clinics.
 This course has been designed to align the instruction methods with the pronounced philosophy of Roseman University of Health Sciences, and to engage students in ACTIVE LEARNING as a means of mastery education.
 The goals of this methodology are to (1) improve students' learning and develop students as critical thinkers, problem solvers, and team players; (2) fully engage students and instructors throughout the learning process; and (3) stimulate higher order thinking using creative technologies and applied learning.